dataspecer/ds-wdoi/source/preprocessing/README.md

 ### Modification comments

 - The script itself works in steps that depend on one another.
+  1. Merge property usage statistics to classes and properties.
-  1. Remove all entities that have no label, thus cannot be search for or displayed unless you know the specific numeric id.
+  2. Remove all entities that have no label, thus cannot be search for or displayed unless you know the specific numeric id.
-  2. Preparing a ground for removing unrooted classes:
+  3. Preparing a ground for removing unrooted classes:
      1. Add fields to each class: `children`, `instances`, `subjectOf` and `valueOf`.
 Each field is used by subsequent steps.
-     2. Remove unexisting references from `subclassOf`, `propertiesForThisType`, `instances`, `children` and `instanceOf` fields.
+     2. Remove unexisting references from all fields of classes.
-     3. Remove self cycles of `instanceOf` and `subclassOf`.
+     3. Remove self cycles of `instanceOf` and `subclassOf` in each class.
      4. Mark children to parents, so the hierarchy could be traversed in both directions.
      5. Mark instances to parents, so we get inverse relation for instances.
-  3. Remove unrooted classes recursively.
+  4. Remove unrooted classes recursively.
-  4. Post removing unrooted classes:
+  5. Post removing unrooted classes:
      1. Remove unexisting references again in case it referenced the unrooted entity.
      2. Check that all classes are rooted and that the root is still present.
-  5. Modify properties
+  6. Modify properties
      1. Remove unexisting references from the main statements.
      2. Remove unexisting references from the general constraints.
      3. Remove unexisting references from the item constraints.
      4. Removing self cycles from `subpropertyOf`.
      5. Mark subproperties to parents.
+  7. Remove unexisting references on merged statistics on classes.

 The removing references parts are done in order to exclude entities that were not present in the dump during its creation (it is a continual process during live hours).
 If the extraction phase adds more fields to entities, it is necessary to evaluate whether they need checks.